Tennessee Division of Archaeology: History of the TDOA

 Benthall became the state archaeologist after Mack Prichard retired in 1973 and Sam Smith was then hired to take over as the Historical Archaeologist.
 Patti Coats was also moved into the new position of Site Files Curator during this time.
 The Division experienced some structural changes during the late 1970s, which merged them with the TN State Parks Department.
 The position of State Archaeologist was eliminated at this time and Joseph Benthall was moved to a regional archaeologist position.
 Historical Archaeologist Sam Smith served as the acting State Archaeologist during this period.
 This merger was short-lived, however, with the TDOA again becoming its own Division in 1983 with the appointment of a new State Archaeologist, Nick Fielder, by Commissioner Charles A. Howell.
 Fielder had been serving as the first State Historic Preservation Office Archaeologist since 1976.
 He served as State Archaeologist until 2007, when he retired.
-Mike Moore then became the State Archaeologist in 2007 and still holds the position today.
+Mike Moore then became the State Archaeologist in 2007.
+After Moore's retirement in 2020, the position was taken over by the current State Archaeologist, Phil Hodge.
 In 1991, the Department of Conservation merged with the Environment side of the former Department of Health and Environment to become the Department of Environment and Conservation (TDEC).
 The TDOA is still a Division of TDEC.

 State-wide field projects have comprised an important Division mandate since the beginning.
 Significant investigations on state-owned properties include Mound Bottom, Sellars Farm, Pinson Mounds, Fort Loudoun, Ft.
 Pillow, Riverbend Prison, SR-42 (Algood), Hiwassee Old Town, Sandbar Village, Carter House (Williamson County), Spencer Youth Center, Special Needs Prison, Middle TN Veterans Cemetery, Bicentennial Mall, and Ropers Knob.
 Select site investigations on non-state lands include Brick Church Pike Mound, Fort Southwest Point, First Hermitage, Yearwood, Penitentiary Branch, Fort Blount, Brandywine Pointe, Coats-Hines Mastodon, Johnson, Old Town, Gordontown, Austin Cave, Carson-Conn-Short, Rutherford-Kizer, Brentwood Library, Moss-Wright and collaborative investigations along the Cumberland River near Nashville following the 2010 floods.
 Thematic historic site surveys (such as potteries, gunmaking, Highland Rim iron industry, Civil War, World War II, Rosenwald Schools, and Trail of Tears) have also been an important component of TDOA research.
 Reconnaissance surveys for prehistoric sites have been conducted within the Obion, Duck, Cumberland, Harpeth, Caney Fork, Collins, Calfkiller, and Hiwassee/Ocoee River watersheds.

 The Division’s ability to perform larger-scale site excavations has significantly diminished over the years due to the same position reductions experienced by other state agencies.
 Division positions have been cut roughly 70% over the past 25 years, from about 35 positions during the mid-1980s to the current 10 positions.
 Most of the eliminated positions were part-time/seasonal posts used to employ project field crews.
 As a result, the TDOA now focuses on smaller-scale survey and site investigations, and also responds to emergency situations as possible.